 Supplemental and Concurrent Enrollments

 VA can pay benefits for courses taken at other institutions as long as the courses apply to your degree.
 Approval to take coursework elsewhere must be obtained before our office will supply a Primary School Letter to the other institution’s School Certifying Official.
 To obtain approval, you must complete a Petition for Advanced Approval of Transfer Work.
-Please contact a VA Certifying Official for more information.
+Please contact the School Certifying Officials for more information.

 Effective fall 2017, SMU students are allowed to drop a course after the 5th class day up through the 10th class day.
 During that time, the dropped course will be removed from the transcript; however, tuition charges will remain the same.
 VA certification with tuition and fees occurs after the 10th class day and SMU only reports degree-required courses that appear on the transcript and the corresponding tuition/fees only.
 Therefore, if you drop a course between the 5th and 10th class day, students using VA benefits may incur a tuition charge that is not covered by VA.
 It is in your best interest to simply adhere to the add/drop deadline of the 5th class day, to avoid incurring personal charges.

-Students desiring to withdraw from the University must initiate a Student Petition for Withdrawal / Cancellation form (visit academic school of record office for form), secure approval from their academic dean, then the academic dean submits the form to the University Registrar.
-The effective date of the withdrawal is the date the Student Petition for Withdrawal is processed in the University Registrar’s Office.
-Discontinuance of class attendance or notification to the instructors of intention to withdraw does not constitute an official withdrawal.
+Undergraduate students desiring to withdraw from the University must contact the Office of Student Success and Retention at firstname.lastname@example.org.
+One of their team members will send you an Undergraduate Student Leave, Withdrawal and Cancellation request Form to complete.
+The effective date of the withdrawal is the date the form is processed in the University Registrar’s Office.
+Discontinuance of class attendance or notification to the instructors of intention to withdraw does not constitute an official withdrawal and may result in a debt with VA and/or SMU.
 Students who reside in University housing must secure clearance from the Office of Residence Life and Student Housing.

+Students who wish to pursue a medical withdrawal should click here for information regarding this process.
 Medical withdrawals provide a pro rata refund of tuition and fees, and have conditions that must be met prior to re-enrollment at SMU.
 Medical withdrawals can only be authorized by a licensed physician or psychologist/ counselor in the SMU Health Center.
 The University does not grant retroactive medical withdrawals.
-The last day a student can request a medical withdrawal is the last day of class instruction of the semester/term the student is requesting to withdraw from.
+The last day you can request a medical withdrawal is the last day of class instruction of the semester/term from which you are requesting to withdraw.
 Withdrawing students living in SMU housing must check out of the residence halls with Residence Life and Student Housing per established procedures.
-Contact the SMU Health Center for specific information regarding medical withdrawals.

 Mitigating circumstances are circumstances beyond the student’s control that prevent the student from continuing in school or that cause the student to reduce credits.
 VA will reduce benefits effective the first day of the term unless mitigating circumstances are found.
 You must provide documentation to our office in order for us to report mitigating circumstances to VA.